enhala/eslint-plugin-tsvue/README.md

 };
 ```

-In case of `@typescript-eslint/parser`, we have to also set `parserOptions.extraFileExtensions`, so that parser won't ignore the file.
+In case of `@typescript-eslint/parser`, we have to also set [`parserOptions.extraFileExtensions`](https://www.npmjs.com/package/@typescript-eslint/parser#parseroptionsextrafileextensions), so that parser won't ignore the file.
 With other parsers, please consult their documentation.

+This works not only for TypeScript.
+For example, for `lang="foo"`, the file extension would become `.foovue` and it's possible to then set any parser using overrides.